PelleLille/hsl-docs/postdelivery.rst

 Post-delivery
 =============

-The post-delivery script is executed after a delivery attempt.
+The post-delivery script is executed after a delivery attempt or when a message is deleted or bounced from the queue.
+If the message was deleted from the queue (either manually or by retention) the ``$context`` variable will not be defined.

 Pre-defined variables
 ---------------------